alen-z/compucorp-civicrm-challenge/README.md

 * Drupal user can run all drush commands
 * Drupal private directory path is in user's home with sufficient permissions for Drupal access
-* Not showing any errors in producton.
-An attacker could exploit a missing <code>$base_url</code> setting so it is included in Drupal settings.php
+* Not showing any errors in producton
+* An attacker could exploit a missing <code>$base_url</code> setting so it is included in Drupal settings.php
 * Drupal files folder needs to be writable
 * Removed permissions for other users.